03 Oct Is Switzerland trying to become an even bigger tax haven? If so, what will the EU do about it?

 Moreover, he mentioned that Switzerland is exchanging information with the United States under FATCA, but only because the US has put a lot of pressure saying that the Swiss banks will not be able to make any more transactions via the US.

 Andreas Frank noted that Switzerland remains the mother of all tax havens, and that there was no international reaction after the OECD’s report on Switzerland.
 He also mentioned that competent authorities in Switzerland do not function, as they are not supposed to function.

 He also observed that the critics regarding the Swiss harmful secrecy are suppressed by exercises of going against the messengers, i.e. whistleblowers, as Switzerland has reformed its intelligence regulations so it can go after whistleblowers anywhere in the world.
-And he highlighted the importance of guarding the identity of whoever has blown the whistle, as has been recently done by the Bundestag in Germany.
+And he highlighted the importance of guarding the identity of all whistleblowers, as has been done recently by the Bundestag in Germany.

 Mr. Frank suggested moving Switzerland from the grey list to the blacklist of non-cooperative jurisdictions for tax purposes.
 And he suggested Switzerland be on the high-risk third country list against money laundering and terrorist finance.